 The CFRs that relate to cGMP in the pharmaceutical and biotechnology companies are:

-- 21 CFR Part 210—Current Good Manufacturing Practice in Manufacturing, Processing, Packing, or Holding of Drugs; General Part.
-In general, this governs cGMP for the manufacturing, processing, packaging, or holding of drugs.
+- 21 CFR Part 210: Processing, Packing, or Holding of Drugs: In general, this governs cGMP for the manufacturing, processing, packaging, or holding of drugs.
 Part 210 includes the definitions that are used for terms in the regulations such as batch, lot, etc.

-- 21 CFR Part 211—Current Good Manufacturing Practice for Finished Pharmaceuticals.
-This is for finished pharmaceuticals.
+- 21 CFR Part 211: Finished Pharmaceuticals: This is for finished pharmaceuticals.
 For example, a liquid medication leaching through a plastic container would be covered by Part 210, but a pill breaking apart after it ships likely would be covered by Part 211.

-- 21 CFR Part 600—Biological Products: General.
-This is related to biological products and contains key definitions, establishment standards, establishment inspection requirements, and adverse experience reporting requirements.
+- 21 CFR Part 600: Biological Products: This is related to biological products and contains key definitions, establishment standards, property inspection requirements, and adverse experience reporting requirements.

-- 21 CFR Part 11—Electronic Records; Electronic Signatures.
-This contains the guidelines on electronic records and electronic signatures.
+- 21 CFR Part 11: Electronic Records and Signatures: This contains the guidelines on electronic records and electronic signatures.
 Part 11 defines the criteria under which electronic records and electronic signatures are considered to be trustworthy, reliable, and equivalent to paper records.
 Part 11 also applies to submissions made to the FDA in electronic format.

 The FDA's Role in cGMP Regulations

 According to the FDA, one of the reasons drug manufacturing is regulated so strictly is to ensure uniformity across all products.
 A drug manufacturer may produce millions of pills, but only a fraction of a percent of them will be tested because doing so destroys them.